shawn-sandy/idea/README.md

 # A simple way to visualize Ideas

+## IDEA is a simple and easy to use customizable toolkit (framework if you prefer) for creating design systems allowing you to turn your ideas and vision into products.

 > ## A design system is an agreed upon set of principles and a living suite of modular, resuable parts.
 This includes standards around style, color, language and behavior.
 The system allows us to work smarter and innovate on products faster, while providing a more predictable user experience.
->

 > [Amélie Lamont @amelielamont](https://twitter.com/amelielamont/status/1072917354819059713)

 ---

-## IDEA is a simple and easy to use customizable framework for creating design systems allowing you to turn your ideas and vision into products.

 ## Features